angr/angr-doc/docs/speed.md

 - *Use the Replacement Solver*.
   You can enable it with the `simuvex.o.REPLACEMENT_SOLVER` state option.
   The replacement solver allows you to specify AST replacements that are applied at solve-time.
-  If you add replacements so that all symbolic data is replaced with concrete data when it comes time to do the solve, the runtime is greatly increased.
+  If you add replacements so that all symbolic data is replaced with concrete data when it comes time to do the solve, the runtime is greatly reduced.
   The API for adding a replacement is `state.se._solver.add_replacement(old, new)`.
   The replacement solver is a bit finicky, so there are some gotchas, but it'll definitely help.